Lucia's Blog: 2022-06-26

 3. For the farmer, it is the crops.

-These are the reasons they each persevere through their trials because their goal or main focus is to obtain the reward from the Lord.
+These are the reasons they each persevere through their trials, as their goal or main focus is to obtain the reward from the Lord.
 They are strengthened because they know that their efforts are not in vain.
-We will be strengthened through serving and trusting in Jesus Christ because of His grace.
+We will be strengthened through serving and trusting Jesus Christ through His grace.

 The Grace of God opens the eyes of our minds to God’s glorious Truth so that we might be continually strengthened by the increase in knowledge and understanding of His words.
 Thus, we must often reflect on the Word of God and study the Bible to receive strength and insight.